lmiller1990/vue-testing-handbook/src/v3/vuex-in-components.md

 - how to test `$store.state` and `getters`
 - using the `global.mocks` mounting option to mock `$store.state` and `getters`

-Techniques to test the implentation of Vuex getters in isolation can be found in [this guide](https://lmiller1990.github.io/vue-testing-handbook/vuex-getters.html).
+Techniques to test the implementation of Vuex getters in isolation can be found in [this guide](https://lmiller1990.github.io/vue-testing-handbook/vuex-getters.html).

 The source code for the test described on this page can be found [here](https://github.com/lmiller1990/vue-testing-handbook/tree/master/demo-app-vue-3/tests/unit/ComponentWithVuex.spec.js).